 “I am one of Lily's closest friends.
 No doubt you haven't heard of her before.”
 Delphia gave a small smile at the thought of James's little obsession.
 She'd be more surprised if his parents didn't know about her.

 Mrs. Potter nodded while Mr. Potter rolled his eyes.
-Braxton, looking quite uncomfortable, spoke up, “Lewis here is one of the most skilled wizards with Legilimency, so talented that he can preform it wandlessly.”
+Braxton, looking quite uncomfortable, spoke up, “Nathaniel here is one of the most skilled wizards with legilimency, so talented that he can preform it wandlessly.”